 When Adam and I made our first record we told ourselves that this might be it.
 This could be the only record we do.
 When we made our second record we felt lucky, and like this could be it again.
 We will try to continue making music, but we’re also not going to fool ourselves into thinking we can just keep pushing.
 The muse should be something purer than just the need to release something.
 Unless there’s something worthwhile to put out there, I don’t feel there’s a need to keep doing it to just continue a commerce of what we’re doing.

-“THE INSIGHT: Well, you just described the ultimate musician [Kanye West] who is stuck up his arse - he actually calls himself a God and as talented as Leonardo Da Vinci.
+Well, you just described the ultimate musician [Kanye West] - he actually calls himself a God and as talented as Leonardo Da Vinci.
 ADAM: Everyone needs a sad clown.
 He’s not one of the ones I’m talking about; he’s in a slightly different gene pool.”

 Most people I talk to about you guys, say that your music is very moving, very cinematic and beautiful.
 The music that you create is outside of the “machine” Would you agree?